 The president of the Port, Mercè Conesa, has stated that “for us at Port of Barcelona, innovation and digital transformation are the tools to advance in sustainability and to increase the economic, social and environmental value that we bring to the economy and our society.
 For innovation to be truly effective, it has to be open, collaborative, boosted by demand and with a strong technological base.”

-In this edition, SmartCatalonia Challenge expects to promote the creation of innovative technological solutions to solve the challenges presented by different areas of port activity.
-Technologies like Big Data, automatization, IoT, drones or AI can generate changes and profound improvement that will be essential to automate processes, connect different actors in the logistics chain and accelerate transactions and procedures to make them more reliable and traceable.
+In this edition, SmartCatalonia Challenge expects to promote the creation of innovative technological solutions to solve challenges in different areas of port activity.
+Technologies like Big Data, automatization, IoT, drones or AI can bring a profound improvement that will be essential to automate processes, connect different actors in the logistics chain and accelerate transactions and procedures to make them more reliable and traceable.

 The Port of Barcelona is currently under a digital transformation process that will increase efficiency and promote its sustainable growth.
-Aiming at fostering digitalization, both in the port areas as in the whole logistics chain, the Catalan institution has created Digital Port, an area that has already defined a total of 54 priority actions that are currently under execution.
+Aiming at fostering digitalization, both in port areas and the whole logistics chain, the Catalan institution has created Digital Port, an area that has already defined a total of 54 priority actions which are currently under execution.
 In the next 4 years, the Port will invest 10 million € in the deployment of a new telecommunications network to take advantage of the potential of 5G and the Internet of Things.

 SmartCatalonia Challenge 2019